nyggus/easycheck/tests/doctests/use_in_testing_doctest.rst

 Use in testing
 --------------

-Although we stress that checkit functions are dedicated to be used in code (unlike classical assertions), it does not mean that they cannot be used in testing.
+Although we stress that :code:`checkit` functions are dedicated to be used in code (unlike classical assertions, which should not be used in code outside of testing), it does not mean that they cannot be used in testing.
 In fact, they can be quite helpful, particularly in doctests, but also in pytests.
-The checkit package offers several aliases of its main checkit functions, aliases that make the functions resemble the :code:`assert` expression.
+The :code:`checkit` package offers several aliases of its main :code:`checkit` functions, aliases that make the functions resemble the :code:`assert` expression.
 These aliases are

 * :code:`assert_if` (for :code:`check_if`)
 * :code:`assert_if_not` (for :code:`check_if_not`)